anderson155081/Pharmacy_app_FLUTTER/README.md

 # pharmacy

-This is a APP create for my fathers pharmacy, it let the custermers can send a message to the pharmacy and can check if they can come to get there medicine.
+This is a APP for pharmacy.

 ## ScreenShots